khangnpb/hogwarts-legacy/README.md

 ![](./product/playgame4.png)
 ![](./product/playgame5.png)

-# Game Play
+# Gameplay

 - WASD to move
 - Mouse_Left to shoot
 - Q to change magical
-- F to attach other element (chest, switch , door, ...)
+- F to interact with other elements (chest, switch , door, ...)

-# To Play
+# Install

 - Build this repo in Cocos Creator 3.7.1